epam/clocks/README.md

 ## What is that?

-Clock is a small serverless web application that allows you to create a dashboard for keeping track of time anywhere in the world.
+`Clocks` is a small serverless web application that allows you to create a dashboard for keeping track of time anywhere in the world.

 - Free to use — no ads.
 - No account registration needed.